 In Kotori's ending he loses his powers apparently as a consequence of Kagari using her dying moments to take them away.

 In Akane's endings his powers fade away after he first overuses them and then enters a sealed space without the life energy used to power them.

 Call Forward: In Terra, we can see the proto gadfly Kotarou when he tricks a young Yoshino, though he doesn't recognize this part of his personality amongst all his angst.

 Cannot Spit It Out: In Lucia's route if Kotarou had just bothered to explain why her poison didn't work on him a lot of misunderstandings could have been cleared up.
 On the other point of Lucia wanting him to say he wanted to be with her out of love and not pity he can't be blamed, however.
 He did say it, but it apparently didn't count the first time.

 Cast from Hit Points: Kotarou worries that using Rewrite may work like this.
 The answer is yes and no and the severity varies by route.
 Normally, it would tap heavily into his life force, though really overdoing it would turn him into an immortal familiar like being.
-Normally this isn't a problem thanks to Kotori adding a piece of the Key's ribbon to him.
-However, in Terra route, [[spoiler:he avoids the incident that nearly killed him and has to rely solely on his own life force.
+Normally this isn't a problem thanks to Kotori adding a piece of the Key's ribbon to him and setting up a contract that connects him to a wellspring of life energy.
+However, in Terra route, he avoids the incident that nearly killed him and has to rely solely on his own life force.
 Despite rewriting himself little more than in the other routes, he is on the verge of death via lifeforce expenditure by the end.